Meet Our Board

 Treasurer - Board of Directors

-I have been a Chartered Professional Accountant since 2008 working for both small and large national firms as well as some experience as a controller for a company in the Oil and Gas industry.
+Rob has been a Chartered Professional Accountant since 2008 working for both small and large national firms as well as some experience as a controller for a company in the Oil and Gas industry.

-My passion outside of accounting is working with individuals who have developmental disabilities.
+His passion outside of accounting is working with individuals who have developmental disabilities.
 I have been very involved with Special Olympics over the years including coaching for over 25 years so far and being the treasurer for my local affiliate.

 Michelle de Zeeuw